-Point A, having the highest possible power, is then found at the intersection of line $L_1 - L_3$ with line 1 and the corresponding load diagram is drawn.
-Point M is found on line 7 at MP's speed.
+Point A, having the highest possible power, is then found at the intersection of line $L_1-L_3$ with line 1 and the corresponding load diagram is drawn.
+Point M is found on line 7 at MP's speed, and point O=A.